 The current behavioral health system lacks adequate capacity to deliver intensive community-based behavioral health services for clients who have been committed/certified/ or are voluntarily receiving emergency-stabilization behavioral health treatment services.

 The Office of Behavioral Health identified the need for an increase in service capacity to more seamlessly address the service needs of those individuals who have been committed/certified/ or are voluntarily receiving emergency stabilization behavioral health treatment services.
-Additionally, the Department through its C-Stat performance improvement initiative has identified as of October 4, 2012, 32 individuals who were in the custody of the Colorado Mental Health Institutes and had significant barriers to discharge that included:

 The supports provided by the specialists will complement and enhance the services provided by Assertive Community Treatment (ACT) providers.